CHICHESTER YACHT CLUB

 - Members, guests or visitors using the Changing Rooms should keep them tidy and remove all their belongings when they leave.
 The Club reserves the right to dispose of any low value items after 7 days and higher value items after 28 days.

-- The facilities of the Clubhouse are available to fully paid-up Club Members and their guests ONLY with the following exceptions on an occasional basis:
+- The facilities of the Clubhouse are available to fully paid-up Club Members and their guests only with the following exceptions, limited to six times per year for those listed under (a), (b) and (c):

-(a) a non-Member may visit the Clubhouse as a guest on a maximum of six occasions in any calendar year;
+(a) a non-Member may visit the Clubhouse as a guest and must be signed in;

 (b) a member of a club affiliated to the Royal Yachting Association or another bona fide yacht or sailing club may, on production of their club membership card, have full use of the Clubhouse and its facilities provided that on arrival they introduce themselves to a member of staff and enter their name and address in the Visitors Book;